Many fun articles have compared the way different nationalities play poker games.

 Like many Italian dishes, pizza centres on cheese and tomatoes, but we can add a variety of toppings to spice things up.

-If we were to relate pizza to poker, we might say the following –
+If we were to relate pizza, a classic poker game food, to poker strategies, we might say the following –

 Your success depends on the quality of these core ingredients.